htmfilho/htmfilho.github.io/_posts/2020/2020-04-02-what-know-pandemic-response.md

 The [difficult access to the healthcare system in the USA][healthcare-usa] has cost countless lives at this pandemic.
 Millions of people are losing their jobs, together with their health insurance.
 This situation might push for a universal healthcare system policy, in the model that works in Canada.

+## Aftermath

+Historically, there is a wave of happiness and positivity after large scale wars and pandemics.
+The Renascence happened after the blank plague, the fashion influence of France started after the french revolution, jazz and blues happened after the Great War and the Spanish Flu.
+If the positive wave comes after COVID-19, then it will help to overcome the economic burden.

 <hr>

 That's a work in progress.
 I make contributions every day as I learn more about these hard times.